BrewerSeth/FoundryVTT-Modules/README.md

 - Bellows
 - Combat Enchancements
 - Forien's Copy Environment
 - VTTA Tokesn
 - JB2A Animations <--- Pile of Animations to put on the map
 - Automated Animations
 - Health Monitor (DO I need this?)
 - Advanved Macros

-!!!
-MIDI QOL - Lots of workflow (But does this work with PF1e)

 - DF Chat Enhancements -- Do neeed this, how is it different from Chat Portrait?
 - DF Scene Enchancements
 - DFred Droppables
 - Splatter
+- Tolken Mold
+!!!
+MIDI QOL - Lots of workflow (But does this work with PF1e)

 ## Archived or Retired Modules